getQueryString/QuerysAutoClicker/README.md

 ### Windows

-1. Download <a href="https://www.oracle.com/java/technologies/downloads/#java17">JDK 17</a> (Java Development Kit) for Windows and install (For example: _x64 Installer_ or _x64 MSI Installer_)
+1. <a href="https://www.oracle.com/java/technologies/downloads/#java17">Download JDK 17 (Java Development Kit) for Windows</a>
+   and install.
+(For example: _x64 Installer_ or _x64 MSI Installer_)
-2. Download and unzip the _QuerysAutoClicker-1.0.1.tar_ / _.zip_ file of the latest
+2. Download the _QuerysAutoClicker-1.0.1.tar_ / _.zip_ file of the latest version
-   Version of QuerysAutoClicker <a href="https://github.com/getQueryString/QuerysAutoClicker/releases">here</a>.
+   from <a href="https://github.com/getQueryString/QuerysAutoClicker/releases">QuerysAutoClicker</a> and unzip it.
 3. Run the _QuerysAutoClicker-1.0.1.jar_ file in "\QuerysAutoClicker\lib\".

 ## Compatibility